What is Uber Eats?

 How Does Uber Eats Calculate Fees for Restaurants?

-Uber Eats’ restaurant fees are calculated based on a commission system.
+Uber Eats’ fees for restaurants are calculated based on a commission system.
 The restaurant pays a percentage of the total order value to Uber Eats for using its platform to reach customers and facilitate delivery.

-However, some restaurants may be eligible for a reduced commission rate, such as the ones that join the Lite plan.
-In addition to the commission fee, restaurants may also be required to pay other fees associated with using the platform, thus increasing Uber Eats’ cost.
+However, some restaurants may be eligible for a reduced Uber Eats commission rate, such as the ones that join the Lite plan.
+In addition to the commission fee, Uber Eats fees for restaurants also include the platform, thus increasing Uber Eats’ cost.
 These can include:

 - Delivery fee: Restaurants may be required to pay a fee for each Uber Eats’ order delivery made by a driver.